git-pull/tao-of-tmux/manuscript/09-status-bar.md

 `format.c`, which routes right into [`strftime(3)`](http://pubs.opengroup.org/onlinepubs/9699919799/functions/strftime.html)
 from `time.h`.

+For a full list of the variables you can use, view the documentation for `strftime(1)`.
+You find that in the link above, or through your manpages by typing `man strftime`.

 ## Shell command output

 You can also call applications such as [tmux-mem-cpu-load](https://github.com/thewtex/tmux-mem-cpu-load).